jmfrank63/dotfiles/README.md

 I personally prefer .dotfiles

 ### vim
+Make sure you are running a recent vim vim 8 is safe.
+For ubuntu you get vim 8 by:

+    sudo add-apt-repository ppa:jonathonf/vim
+    sudo apt update
+    sudo apt install vim

-Assumed the directory is ~/.dotfiles and you are located in your home directory:
+Assume your directory you cloned in is ~/.dotfiles and you are located in your home directory:

 For vundle with (almost) no external dependencies: ln -s ~/.dotfiles/vim/.vimrc_nodep .vimrc